 Veterinary Physiotherapy

-I am a Chartered Physiotherapist registered with ACPAT Cat A. This means that I have completed 3 years of training to become a human Physiotherapist, worked for a few years to gain experience, and then completed a 2 year PGDip in Veterinary Physiotherapy which I am continuing to gain a full Masters.
+I am a Chartered Physiotherapist registered with ACPAT as a Category A member.
+This means that I have completed 3 years of training to become a human Physiotherapist, worked for a few years to gain experience, and then completed a 3 year Part-time Masters in Veterinary Physiotherapy.
+This has allowed me to adapt and use all of my human knowledge to help your horses

 Signs that your animal may require Physiotherapy input: